Skip to main content

 Can I use it standing up?

-You can stand to urinate, but is recommended to sit.
-There is not a lift up toilet seat, so males should be conscious about not leaving liquid on the seat.
+You can stand to urinate but it is recommended to sit.
+There is not a lift-up toilet seat, so males should be conscious about not leaving liquid on the seat.
+The trap door MUST remain closed to be used while standing.
+With the Trap Door closed, all liquids will flow to the liquids bottle

 How do I clean the toilet?

-After each use, spray a 1:1 vinegar and water solution does the holes in the front of the bowl to clean the urine trap to prevent build up.
+After each use, spray a 1:1 vinegar and water solution in the bowl and down the holes in the front of the bowl to clean the urine trap to prevent build up.
 If build up occurs it can cause a partial or full blockage causing urine to drain into the compost material.
 You can also use this solution to spray around the bowl, wipe with toilet paper and throw the toilet paper into compost bin or in the trash.
+Do not allow toilet paper to get into the urine drain holes as this can also cause a blockage in the urine trap.

 What products can and cannot be used on the Nature's Head?

-Products that should used are: 1:1 vinegar and water solution, simple green, Dawn dish soap, Lemishine.
+Products that should be used are: 1:1 vinegar and water solution, simple green, Dawn dish soap, and Lemishine.

 When does the fan get used?

 The fan should be used 24 hours a day.
-If the toilet will not be used for ONE WEEK or longer you will want to unplug it.
-If the toilet is not used for a long period of time and the fan is continually ran, it will dry out the compost material and potentially make the handle hard to turn.
+If the toilet will not be used for extended periods, you may want to unplug it as it may dry out the compost material and potentially make the handle hard to turn.
+Conversely, in humid environments where the compost tends to remain moist or even wet, we recommend that the fan run continuously.
+Dry or slightly moist compost is always preferable.
+Compost that is too wet can lead to odor issues.

 Yes.
 Either organic sphagnum peat moss or organic coco coir will work well.
+The substrates leach the moisture content out of the solid wastes which is essential to the drying process and prevents smells in the short term.
 Composting requires aerobic bacteria to work.
 An aerobic organism survives and grows in an oxygenated environment.
 Oxygen is the key ingredient that allows aerobic bacteria to break down waste quickly and without odor.
-Mixing in either the sphagnum peat or coir breaks apart the feces to allow the aerobic bacteria to get it’s oxygen.
-Without oxygen, anaroebic bacteria will thrive, and this will break down to compost, but at a significantly slower rate, and will produce a smell.
+Mixing in either the sphagnum peat or coco coir breaks apart the feces to allow the aerobic bacteria to get its oxygen.
+Without oxygen, (wet systems or wet environments) anaerobic bacteria will thrive, slowing the composting process and will produce a smell.

 Will freezing temperatures damage the toilet?

 Empty the urine bottle because the urine can expand and potentially crack the bottle.
-The compost and toilet will be unharmed in freezing weather.
+The compost and toilet will be unharmed in freezing weather, although the compost may freeze preventing proper operation.

 Is it ok to dispose of TAMPONS in the bin?